 The returned table new_jfont_info also should include these fields, but you are free to add more fields (to use them in the luatexja.find_char_class callback).
-The font_number is a font number luatexja.find_char_class callback
+The font_number is a font number.

 A good example of this and the next callbacks is the luatexja-off package, supporting "AJ1-xxx" form for Adobe-Japan1 CID characters in a JFM.
-This callback doesn't replace any code of LuaTFX-ja.
+This callback doesn't replace any code of LuaT_FX-ja.